JEFH507/org-chart-goose-orchestrator/Demo/System_Analysis_Report.md

 **Recommendations:**
 - None - all health checks appropriate for their services
-- Goose containers intentionally have no health check (interactive sessions)
+- goose containers intentionally have no health check (interactive sessions)

 ---